Zack-Robertshaw/grateful-dead-browser/README.md

    - Specify the path to all_dates.csv reference file
    - Run the analysis to extract and match show information
    - Browse shows by year and explore text files with show details
-   - Play concerts with VLC
+   - Click the ticket icon to play concerts with VLC
+     - Click a different show's ticket to automatically switch playback
+     - VLC will close automatically when the show finishes

 ## Development